semasuka/blog/_posts/2021-04-04-demystify-machine-learning.md

 * If the problem you are trying to solve requires a lot of fine-tuning, or is complex, or requires a large amount of data, only then use machine learning

-* There are different types of machine learning systems grouped as:

-         1. Supervised, unsupervised, semisupervised or reinforcement learning.
+* There are different types of machine learning systems grouped b, first how they train (supervised, unsupervised, semisupervised or reinforcement learning).
+Second, how they learn (batch or online learning).
+Third, how they generalize (instance-based or model-based learning).

-         2. Batch or online learning.

-         3. Instance-based or model-based learning.

    Most machine learning projects follow this blueprint:
 > Gather data -> clean data -> Split the dataset into training and testing data -> feed the training dataset -> test using the testing dataset -> find the generalization error of the model -> improve the generalization error

-* Machine learning faces some challenges caused by:
+* Machine learning faces some challenges caused by the data and the model

-       1. Not having enough data

-       2. Train on nonrepresentative data

-       3. Train on inaccurate data

-       4. Irrelevant features

-       5. Overfitting the training set

-       6. Underfitting the training set

 * To know the accuracy of a machine learning model, we have to test it to find the generalization error.
 If satisfied with it, we select the best model and its hyperparameters using the validation set and the cross-validation.